 Since then, we’ve spent a lot more time together than ever before.
-We spent months in Mexico and Spain where we hardly knew anyone and didn’t understand much of the language.
+We spent 2 months each in Mexico and Spain where we hardly knew anyone and didn’t understand much of the language.
 At least we had each other.

 How Early Retirement Prepared Us for the Pandemic

 The Pandemic and the Economy

 The pandemic caused by this novel coronavirus wreaked all kinds of havoc on both the global economy and the finances of individual households.